SpatialInteractive/nanomaps-server/README.markdown

 issues, you will get errors on the native build steps.
 If you managed to build mapnik and its input plugins, you should be fine.

+#### Run the server at the console

+	ant instance
+	ant run

+(Note that if you're living dangerously, you can just execute 'ant run' right after checkout.
+This will take care of everything for you but if something goes wrong, it's going to be a little difficult to figure out what happened)